swallowcamel/nancywiki/Model-binding.md

 Nancy, with a single line of code, can collect information from all of the above sources, including richer request bodies such as `JSON` and `XML`, and convert them into an instance of a type of your model.

 Although Nancy ships with quite a lot of default binders out of the box, the binding system is easily extensible if you need to support different content types or more complex binding scenarios.
-It’s as easy as including a namespace
+It’s as easy as including a namespace.

-Literally.
 Nancy’s model binding is defined as a single extension method on the `NancyModule` type.
 The extensions are located in the `Nancy.ModelBinding` namespace and adds Bind() and BindTo() methods:

 ```c#
 Foo f = this.Bind();